10 Proof of Income Documents Landlords Use to Verify Income

 The tenant and employer’s name and address should be checked against the information they included on the application.
 Also, landlords can call and speak with the employer to confirm this information, particularly to verify that the tenant is currently employed at this location.

-To verify the income, landlords should consider the income per pay period and pay schedule.
-Pay schedules, or pay periods, differ per company, which means the number of paychecks received per year will differ.
-The most common are:
+Landlords should consider the income per pay period and pay schedule to verify the income.
+Pay schedules, or pay periods, differ per company, which means the number of paychecks received per year will vary.

 2. Tax Returns

-Tax returns, also known as 1040s, can be a supporting document for W-2 employees or a primary document for self-employed applicants.
-They are particularly helpful for self-employed individuals because people who are self-employed do not give themselves pay stubs, so tax returns therefore document their income instead.
+Tax returns, or 1040s, can be a supporting document for W-2 employees or a primary document for self-employed applicants.
+They benefit self-employed individuals because they do not receive pay stubs, so tax returns document their income instead.

-Landlords should ask for the past two years’ worth of tax returns to verify income and continued income over time.
-The applicant can get the copy they filed directly from the IRS, their accountant, or download it online.
-Some applicants use tax preparation software and can access digital files to print, email, or upload a PDF version of their tax return.
+Landlords should ask for the past two years’ tax returns to verify income and continued income.
+The applicant can get the copy they filed directly from the Internal Revenue Service (IRS), their accountant, or download it online.
+Some applicants use tax preparation software and can access digital files to print, email, or upload a PDF version of their tax returns.

 Did you know?